Basic Policy on Sustainability

 The happiness, health, and job satisfaction of employees are essential for achieving the above four priorities.
 As stipulated in the Global Charter, Brother respects diversity, provides a working environment that enables its associates to utilize their talents and abilities to the fullest, and gives them great opportunity through challenging work assignments, and thereby focuses on the development of globally competent human resources.
 In addition, the company has been promoting and maintaining the health of employees in a strategic way under the Brother Group Health & Productivity Management Philosophy.

-Through these activities, Brother will evolve its CSR management and further strengthen trusting relationships with its stakeholders to ensure a long, successful future.
+Through these activities, Brother will evolve its management with an emphasis on sustainability and further strengthen trusting relationships with its stakeholders to ensure a long, successful future.

 In addition, we will further reinforce the Brother Group's unique management system "Brother Value Chain Management" (BVCM) by creating social value through our business activities, and thus achieve our medium- to long-term vision "Global Vision 21" at a high standard.